Hyundai ix20 (2010-2019) Review

 Due to the roof being relatively high the seats are also placed slightly higher than normal - not quite an SUV driving position, but high for a car of this size - and that means you don’t have far down to go to get in.
 That’s good news for all ages and physical abilities.
 All versions also have seat height adjustment and both reach and rake adjustment in the steering wheel, so getting a good driving position should be possible for everyone.

 The design of the Hyundai ix20 also helps the view out.
 Not only is there a large glazed area, including a deep windscreen that extends well in front of the driver and passenger, but also the high seating position.
-Hyundai have also added an extra window ahead of the front doors but behind the windscreen pillar that helps visibility - often an issue with cars like this that have a steeply-raked windscreen.
+Hyundai has also added an extra window ahead of the front doors but behind the windscreen pillar that helps visibility; often an issue with cars like this that have a steeply-raked windscreen.

-Some of the biggest strides than Hyundai has made in recent years is in the field of quality.
-Wind back to the 2000s and some of its lesser products were low cost and felt it, but its modern offerings have closed the gap to the long-established brands.
-Step inside the Hyundai ix20 and you can see where the progress has been made; cover up the badge and you’d struggle to tell it apart from its European rivals.
+One of the biggest strides that Hyundai has made in recent years is in the field of quality.
+Wind back to the 2000s, and some of its lesser products were low cost and felt it, but its modern offerings have closed the gap to the long-established brands.
+Step inside the Hyundai ix20 and you'll see where the progress has been made; cover up the badge and you’ll struggle to tell it apart from its European rivals.

 The design may be quite conservative, with shades of black and grey rather than bright colours, but there are some appealing flashes of interest.
-All models have a part-silver finish on the steering wheel and dashboard, and in a small but very effective touch, the dashboard uses blue illumination for the buttons and switches rather than the more commonplace white or orange.
+All models have a part-silver finish on the steering wheel and dashboard.
+In a small but very effective touch, the dashboard also uses blue illumination for the buttons and switches rather than the more commonplace white or orange.

 As standard, all versions of the Hyundai ix20 are fitted with a CD radio unit that includes an AUX and USB input.
-Mid-range Active and Style models add Bluetooth functionality for telephone calls and audio streaming as well steering wheel controls.
+Mid-range Active and Style models add Bluetooth functionality for telephone calls and audio streaming, and steering wheel controls.

-Post-facelift cars from 2015 onwards have an improved standard specification, with a My Music system that allows you to upload up to 1GB of music files via the USB port and store them internally for playback.
+Post-facelift cars from 2015 onwards have an improved standard specification, with a My Music system allowing you to upload up to 1GB of music files via the USB port and store them internally for playback.
 Bluetooth connectivity also became standard on all models, alongside improved connectivity with iPods.

 Hyundai again delivered over and above what you might expect on an entry-level car, and the Hyundai ix20 provides enough functionality and quality to keep the majority of buyers happy.
 With Bluetooth also standard on all models bar the first generation Classic models, only the most discerning of audiophiles will have anything to complain about.

-Where the Hyundai ix20 really plays its ace card is when you use the space inside.
-From the front seats you can really appreciate how much room is created by the high roofline and the far-forward windscreen.
+The Hyundai ix20 really plays its ace card when you utilise the space inside.
+It's easy to appreciate how much room is created by the high roofline and the far-forward windscreen when sat inside.
 The Hyundai ix20 feels like a car with space from the class above.

-Head and legroom is excellent for front seat passengers, even for those who are significantly over six feet tall, and perhaps even more impressively the rear seats are almost as accommodating.
+Head and legroom are excellent for front-seat passengers, even for those who are significantly over six feet tall, and perhaps even more impressively the rear seats are almost as accommodating.
 The roofline does descend a little, so headroom isn’t quite as generous but it is sufficient to carry an adult - you can get three across the back with a gentle squeeze, so it really does offer more space than most of its rivals.

-Although it’s unlikely that family buyers will need to carry three adults on a regular basis, the ease of which the Hyundai ix20 can carry two child seats on the rear bench is a boon, with ISOFIX anchor points on the outside seats also.
+Although it’s unlikely that family buyers will need to carry three adults regularly, the ease with which the Hyundai ix20 can carry two child seats on the rear bench is a boon, with ISOFIX anchor points on the outside seats also.

-There’s more good news when you get to the rear, where there’s a boot that puts some bigger cars to shame.
-There’s 440 litres of boot space with the rear seats in place, which is 100 litres more than a Ford Focus or Volkswagen Golf.
+There’s more good news when you get to the rear; its boot will put some bigger cars to shame.
+There’s 440 litres of boot space with the rear seats in place which is 100 litres more than a Ford Focus or Volkswagen Golf.
 There’s a low loading lip too so it’s easy to make the most of the space, and the boot floor has a false bottom so you can divide up the space too.

 Should that not be enough, you can fold the rear seats to open up a massive 1486 litres of space - that’s only 14 litres fewer than a BMW 3 Series Touring provides with the seats down too.
 It genuinely provides as much space as you could reasonably expect from a car of this footprint, and on this fact alone it makes a strong case for itself as a cost-effective load carrier.